 Barbara Flynn as Anne Lloyd and Peter Davison as Richard Baxter in Beyond Paradise.
 Red Planet Pictures/Ed Miller

 That development provided an opening for the writers to take the show in an unexpected and inspired direction.
-In an alternate universe, Richard and his wife could have been in an open marriage, a way of life that's still considered both unseemly by some and out of step which the core tenets of marriage.
+In an alternate universe, Richard and his wife could have been in an open marriage, a way of life that's still considered both unseemly by some and out of step with the core tenets of marriage.

 The couple could have lived largely separate lives, their marriage a platonic arrangement, with romance pursued elsewhere.
 Or they could have been about to formally separate while also maintaining a solid friendship, as many former couples do.